Discussion Vs. Conclusion: Know the Difference Before Drafting Manuscripts

 The discussion section of your manuscript can be one of the hardest to write as it requires you to think about the meaning of the research you have done.
 An effective discussion section tells the reader what your study means and why it is important.
-In this article, we will cover some pointers for writing a clear, well-organized discussion and conclusion sections and discuss what should NOT be part of these sections.
+In this article, we will cover some pointers for writing clear/well-organized discussion and conclusion sections and discuss what should NOT be a part of these sections.

 Your discussion is, in short, the answer to the question “what do my results mean?”
-The discussion section of the manuscript should come after methods and results section and before the conclusion.
+The discussion section of the manuscript should come after the methods and results section and before the conclusion.
 It should relate back directly to the questions posed in your introduction, and contextualize your results within the literature you have covered in your literature review.
-In order to explain to your reader, you should include the following information:
+In order to make your discussion section engaging, you should include the following information:

 - The major findings of your study

 - How these findings relate to what others have done

 - Limitations of your findings